"It is the darkness that is the light, and the stillness that is the dancing"

 Music wants to be seen as well as heard.
 And so the dance is born and belly dancing history begins.

-It makes sense to me that dance, rhythm and music were born together, as one, as expressions of life's fundamental principles and as expressions of the true sacred state of pure bliss, harmony and love.
+It makes sense to me that dance and music were born together, as one, as expressions of life's fundamental principles and as expressions of the true sacred state of pure bliss, harmony and love.

-Considering that the earliest paintings of dance are found in sacred sites such as the temples and tombs of Egypt, Greece and India, it may make sense to say that dance was initially performed in light of spiritual occasions.
-Belly dancing history could thus even be said to have religious origins.
+Considering that the earliest paintings of dance are found in sacred sites such as the temples and tombs of Egypt, Greece and India, it may make sense to say that dance was initially performed in light of ritualistic occasions.

 From record it appears that prior to civilisation and in the early stages of it, the realm of the sacred was the focus of daily life.
 The activities of day and night rotated around the sacred.
 In every mundane action, is the essence of Spirit.